[Kind-of Revamped 6/25/2016] Changes: Minor proofreading and interaction changes (slower relationship lol).

 "Yeah."
 She replied sending a surge of relief through him.
 He just avoided looking like a stupid fanatic.
 He decided to continue the topic.

 "I have no idea."
-She replied almost immediately.
-He blinked.
+She replied almost immediately, and he blinked.

 "…" She stared at him waiting for something…

 "Yes…?"
 The boy reacted at the sight of her stare.

 "You do know that there's this rule stating that you have to introduce yourself to someone if that someone politely did so."

 "Ah."
 He uttered and chuckled nervously.
 He stretched his hand for a handshake.
 "I'm Lancelot.
 Just call me Lance."
 He stated, smiling.

 She gladly takes it with a smile.
 "Nice to meet you."

 Merlin arrives at school and bonds with a very familiar ebony-haired lad.